Please note, this is an ongoing section and is currently be updated on a regular basis.

 Verwood C of E First School & Nursery Curriculum Statement

 Our curriculum is driven by our intention to develop aspirational, lifelong learners who are prepared for the challenges and adventures that await them.
-At Verwood C of E First School & Nursery we believe that all children have an entitlement to a curriculum which they experience as a coherent whole, with smooth and well-paced progression through engaging, meaningful experiences.
+We believe that all children have an entitlement to a curriculum which they experience as a coherent whole, with smooth and well-paced progression through engaging, meaningful experiences.
+The school’s curriculum is planned and sequenced so that essential knowledge and skills of the curriculum build on what has been taught before, so children’s understanding of concepts develop over time.
 The driving force behind the delivery of our curriculum is a clear focus on delivering excellent teaching and learning that immerses children in knowledge and skills; equipping them with the personal characteristics required to succeed in future learning and beyond.

 Helping every child develop as a whole person is of vital importance.
 Attitudes, dispositions and values underpin our curriculum; thus, ensuring our children are equipped with the personal characteristics to become motivated and committed learners.
 We want all of our children at Verwood C of E First School & Nursery to leave us having developed spiritually, emotionally, socially and having an awareness that they are learners and have a role to play as a learner.